heffrey78/ollama-chat-vscode/README.md

 4. Type "Start Ollama Chat" and select the command
 5. A new webview will open with the chat interface
 6. Start chatting with the AI assistant about your software engineering tasks!

+## Configuration

+You can configure the following settings for the Ollama Chat extension:

+- `ollama-chat-vscode.modelName`: The name of the Ollama model to use for chat (default: "llama3.1")
+- `ollama-chat-vscode.workingDirectory`: The working directory for Ollama Chat.
+If empty, the user's home directory will be used.
+- `ollama-chat-vscode.projectDirectory`: The project directory for Ollama Chat.
+Defaults to the current working directory (${workspaceFolder}).

+To change these settings, go to File > Preferences > Settings (or Code > Preferences > Settings on macOS) and search for "Ollama Chat".

 ## AI Assistant Capabilities